12 August 2015

-An exhibition showcasing a stunning collection of visual art by regional secondary school students will go on display at the University of the Sunshine Coast Gallery on Thursday 21 August at 6.30pm.
+An exhibition showcasing a stunning collection of visual art by regional secondary school students will open at the University of the Sunshine Coast Gallery on Thursday 20 August at 6.30pm.

-The Creative Generation Excellence Awards in Visual Art – Regional Exhibition 2014 recognises and promotes excellence in senior visual arts education throughout Queensland’s state and non-state high schools.
+The Creative Generation Excellence Awards in Visual Art – Regional Exhibition 2015 recognises and promotes excellence in senior visual arts education and student achievement in visual art throughout Queensland’s state and non-state high schools.

-Gallery Curator Dawn Oelrich said this will be the first time that many of the students will have their artwork presented in a professional gallery environment.
+Gallery Curator Dawn Oelrich said for most of the students involved, this would be the first time their artwork is presented in a professional gallery environment.

 “To be selected for this exhibition held here at the University Gallery might help them to decide on a creative career path after Year 12,” she said.